krullgit/Farmero---Satellite-Image-Processing/alexnet_to_mobilenet/README.md

 This repo contains code for the "TensorFlow for poets 2" series of codelabs.

+## Please make suitable changes to point the dataset for the plant_diseases discussed in the project and retrain the NN to a mobile-net.

 There are multiple versions of this codelab depending on which version of the tensorflow libraries you plan on using: